 A series of weld beads may also be used to mark letters or numbers directly onto the fabrication.
-It is essential that all welding flux be removed in order to achieve a quality galvanized coating (Figure 38).
+It is essential all welding flux be removed in order to achieve a quality galvanized coating (Figure 39).

-Deep stenciling a steel tag (minimum #12 gauge) and firmly affixing it to the fabrication with a minimum #9 gauge steel wire is another option for identification (Figure 39).
-The tag should be wired loosely to the work so that the area beneath the wire can be galvanized and the wire will not freeze to the work when the molten zinc solidifies.
+Deep stenciling a steel tag (minimum #12 gauge) or barcode tag firmly affixed to the fabrication with a minimum #9 gauge steel wire is another option for identification (Figure 40).
+The tag should be wired loosely to the work so the area beneath the wire can be galvanized and the wire will not freeze to the work when the molten zinc solidifies.
 If desired, tags may be seal-welded directly to the material.